Team612/612-ProgrammingResources/Tutorials/JAVA-GUIDE.md

 boolean x = true;
 boolean y = false;
 boolean z = true;

 if (x)
+{
-{ //if this is true, executes this command and skips else if and else statements; otherwise, skips to next statement.
+    //if this parameter (x) is true, executes this command and skips else if and else statements; otherwise, skips to next statement.
 Can also write if (x==true)
     //commands to be executed
 }

 else if (y)
+{
-{ //if y is true, execute and skip rest of the statements.
+    //if y is true, execute and skip rest of the statements.
 If not, skips to next statement. else if is optional
     //commands
 }

+else if (z == false)
+{
+    //Checks if z is false
+}

+else
+{
-else if (z == false) //Checks if z is false else {//if none of the above are true, execute these commands
+    //if none of the above are true, execute these commands
     //commands
 }